 Juliet’s Italian on Barton Springs Rd is an inviting choice for weekend brunch, with its covered patio and chic vintage Italian interior.
 The brunch menu stays true to Juliet’s vibe with crave-worthy pasta dishes such as lasagne al forno (spinach pasta, bolognese, besciamella) and Italian twists on classics in the brunch risotto (green peas, pancetta, poached eggs, parmigiana).
 Juliet’s cocktail program is one of the best in Austin, and consists of eight signature Negronis, mimosas, wine, and classic cocktails.

 To get to Geraldine’s, enter the lobby of the super-chic Hotel Van Zandt and take the elevator to the fourth floor; what awaits you is badass.
 The huge and gorgeous dining room boasts an open kitchen, wraparound bar with an insanely good bar program, a stage always occupied by Austin’s best musicians, and a pool patio with views of Downtown.
-The Sunday brunch has a lot of options ranging from light (gristmill oatmeal, breakfast quiche) to let’s-do-this (brioche French toast, smoked short rib tacos).
+The Sunday brunch has a lot of options ranging from light (salt roasted beets, crab toast) to let’s-do-this (brioche French toast, smoked short rib quesadilla).
 Cocktails we can’t get enough of: the chocolatey Muddy Waters (Pierre Ferrand 1840 cognac, Averna, orgeat, cold-brew coffee, condensed milk, nutmeg) and the tangy Sunday Bloody Sunday (Vida mescal, seasonal sangrita, chili-lime salt rim).

 This South Austin favorite has always been a popular meetup spot for book clubs, friends catching up, and Tinder dates.
-The new all-week brunch menu makes whiling away a Wednesday morning on the sunlit patio even more appealing, and is broken into three sections: avocado toasts, breakfast sandwiches, and savory/sweet bowls like the Sofrito bowl (with fingerling potatoes, roasted carrots, crispy shallots, and a fried egg on top).
-If you’re looking for something substantially lighter, opt for single-origin espresso with a fresh-baked pastry.
+The new all-week brunch menu makes whiling away a Wednesday morning on the sunlit patio even more appealing and is broken into three sections: avocado toasts, breakfast sandwiches, and savory/sweet bowls like the special order Sofrito Bowl (with fingerling potatoes, roasted carrots, crispy shallots, and a fried egg on top).
+If you’re looking for something substantially lighter, opt for single origin espresso with a freshly baked pastry.